Mehvix/notes/hugo/content/docs/anthro-c12ac/core.md

         - Smoke is a mixture of specific chemicals unique to itself
     - Note that plants become resistant to certain fire regimes, not necessarily all
         - Changes in fire regime can kill off fire resistant plants
+- Even small differences in the deployment of fire outside of natural lightning strikes can alter patterns of forest  succession, fuel availability, and seasonality of ignitions

 # Fires Relating to Evolution